Policy Frameworks and First Nations Relations

 Assessment

-- Essentially a statement to respond to the material covered and discussions conducted that talks about how the participant will approach policy work and governance differently as a result of the workshops.
+A response to the material covered and discussions conducted that talks about how you will approach policy work and governance differently as a result of the workshops.

-- A short reflective piece (informally written or recorded orally) just a reflective response to the workshop.
-What was interesting, what stood out?
-What they found challenging.
+A short written or recorded reflective response to the workshop.
+What did you find interesting and/or challenging.

 Fee